Picardy third: Illustration

 What makes this a Picardy cadence is shown by the red natural sign.
 Instead of the expected B-flat (which would make the chord minor) the accidental gives us a B natural, making the chord major.

-Listen to the final four measures of "I Heard the Voice of Jesus Say" with and without Picardy third (harmony by R. Vaughan Williams).
+Listen to the final four measures of "I Heard the Voice of Jesus Say" with and without Picardy third (harmony by Ralph Vaughan Williams).

 History

 Name

 The term was first used in 1768 by Jean-Jacques Rousseau, although the practice was used in music centuries earlier.
-Rousseau argues that “the [practice] remained longer in Church Music, and, consequently, in Picardy, where there is music in a lot of cathedrals and churches,” and “the term is used jokingly by musicians”, suggesting it might have never had an academic basis, a tangible origin, and might have sprung out of idiomatic jokes in France in the first half of the 18th century.
+Rousseau argues that the practice "remained longer in Church Music, and, consequently, in Picardy, where there is music in a lot of cathedrals and churches", and "the term is used jokingly by musicians", suggesting it might have never had an academic basis, a tangible origin, and might have sprung out of idiomatic jokes in France in the first half of the 18th century.

 Robert Hall hypothesizes that, instead of deriving from the Picardy region of France, it comes from the Old French word "picart", meaning "pointed" or "sharp" in northern dialects, and thus refers to the musical sharp that transforms the minor third of the chord into a major third.

-The few Old French dictionaries in which the word picart (fem. picarde) appears give “aigu, piquant” as a definition.
-While piquant is quite straightforward—meaning spiky, pointy, sharp—aigu is much more ambiguous, because it has the inconvenience of having at least three meanings: “high-pitched/treble”, “sharp” as in a sharp blade, and “acute”.
-Considering the definitions also state the term can refer to a nail ("clou") (read masonry nail), a pike or a spit, it seems aigu might be there used to mean "pointy" / “sharp”.
-However, not “sharp” in the desired sense, the one relating to a raised pitch, but in the sense of a sharp blade, which would thus completely discredit the word picart as the origin for the Picardy third, which also seems unlikely considering the possibility that aigu was also used to refer to a high(er)-pitched note, and a treble sound, thus perfectly explaining the use of the word picarde to designate a chord whose third is higher than it should be.
+The few Old French dictionaries in which the word picart (fem. picarde) appears give "aigu, piquant" as a definition.
+While piquant is quite straightforward—meaning spiky, pointy, sharp—aigu is much more ambiguous, because it has the inconvenience of having at least three meanings: "high-pitched/treble", "sharp" as in a sharp blade, and "acute".
+Considering the definitions also state the term can refer to a nail ("clou") (read masonry nail), a pike or a spit, it seems aigu might be there used to mean "pointy" / "sharp".
+However, not "sharp" in the desired sense, the one relating to a raised pitch, but in the sense of a sharp blade, which would thus completely discredit the word picart as the origin for the Picardy third, which also seems unlikely considering the possibility that aigu was also used to refer to a high(er)-pitched note, and a treble sound, thus perfectly explaining the use of the word picarde to designate a chord whose third is higher than it should be.

-Not to be ignored is the existence of the proverb "ressembler le Picard" ("to resemble an inhabitant of Picard") which meant “éviter le danger” (to avoid danger).
+Not to be ignored is the existence of the proverb "ressembler le Picard" ("to resemble an inhabitant of Picard") which meant "éviter le danger" (to avoid danger).
 This would link back to the humorous character of the term, that would have thus been used to mock supposedly cowardly composers who used the Picardy third as a way to avoid the gravity of the minor third, and perhaps the backlash they would have faced from the academic elite and the Church by going against the time’s scholasticism.

 Ultimately, the origin of the name "tierce picarde" will likely never be known for sure, but what evidence there is seems to point towards these idiomatic jokes and proverbs as well as the literal meaning of picarde as high-pitched and treble.